moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/generating_stages.rst

      - Name of end effector
    * - object
      - void setObject(std::string object)
-     - Object to grasp?
+     - Object to grasp.
+This object should exist in the planning scene.
    * - angle_delta
      - void setAngleDelta(double delta)
      - Angular steps (rad).
-The target grasp pose is sampled around the object's z axis?
+The target grasp pose is sampled around the object's z axis
    * - pregrasp
      - void setPreGraspPose(std::string pregrasp)
-     - Pregrasp pose
+     - Pregrasp pose.
+For example, the gripper has to be in an open state before grasp.
+The pregrasp string here corresponds to the group state in SRDF.
    * - pregrasp
      - void setPreGraspPose(moveit_msgs/RobotState pregrasp)
      - Pregrasp pose